Magnetic structure of coronal dark halos: Results

-The second dark halo patch for which we analysed the emission at different temperatures is the dark-halo-CH complex DH3 (Figure~\ref{emission_distanceAR_DH1+DH3}b).
+The second dark halo patch for which we analysed the emission at different temperatures is the dark halo-CH complex DH3 (Fig.~\ref{emission_distanceAR_DH1+DH3}b).
 We aimed to determine whether this structure behaves differently due to its CH contribution.
-At coronal temperatures around 1\,MK (seen by the \euv\ and 171\AA\ channels) DH3 shows a very similar behaviour to DH1.
-In the channels imaging hotter plasma (193\AA\ and 211\AA), the general trend also resembles that of DH1, showing mostly emission stronger than the QS-level and a decrease towards larger distances from the AR.
+At coronal temperatures around 1\,MK (seen by the \euv\ and 171\,\AA\ channels) DH3 shows a very similar behaviour to DH1.
+In the channels imaging hotter plasma (193\,\AA\ and 211\,\AA), the general trend also resembles that of DH1, showing mostly emission stronger than the QS level and a decrease towards larger distances from the AR.
 However, two notable divergences are observed: at distances of 175\,Mm and 280\,Mm from the AR centre the intensities drop to or below the QS level before increasing again.
 These distances coincide with the areas where the embedded CH is located.
-While the CH’s presence is distinctly visible in specific locations, the overall behavior of DH3 is very similar to that of DH1.
+While the CH’s presence is distinctly visible in specific locations, the overall behaviour of DH3 is very similar to that of DH1.